-Skin infections are an unfortunate common complication of EB, even though caretakers try their best to keep wounds clean and infection free in order to encourage wound healing.
+Skin infections in Epidermolysis Bullosa (EB) are an unfortunate common complication, even though caregivers try their best to keep wounds clean and infection-free in order to encourage wound healing.

 Even with diligent wound care, other factors beyond your control may contribute to an infection developing.
-Unfortunately, topical antibiotic treatment may not be enough to stave off an infection.
+Unfortunately, topical antibiotic treatment may not be enough to stave off a skin infection.
 An infection may require oral antibiotics or a hospital admission for IV antibiotics.

 So how can you tell if a wound is infected?